vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

        * `vs-kubernetes.outputFormat` - The output format that you prefer to view Kubernetes manifests in.
 One of "yaml" or "json".
 Defaults to "yaml".
        * `vs-kubernetes.resources-to-watch` - List of resources to be watched.
 To identify a resource the extension uses the label displayed in the cluster explorer.
 E.g. ["Pods", "Services", "Namespaces"].
        * `logsDisplay` - Where and how to display Kubernetes logs.
 One of `webview` (display in a filterable HTML view) and `terminal` (run the command in the VS Code terminal)
+       * `vscode-kubernetes.enable-snap-flag` - Enables compatibility with instances of VS Code that were installed using snap.
    * `vsdocker.imageUser` - Image prefix for the container images e.g. 'docker.io/brendanburns'
    * `checkForMinikubeUpgrade` - On extension startup, notify if a minikube upgrade is available.
 Defaults to true.
    * `disable-lint` - Disable all linting of Kubernetes files